jjgomera/iapws/README.rst

 TODO
 --------------------

-Improve convergence for heavy water
+Improve convergence in not T-rho input for IAPWS95 and D2O class

 IAPWS-IF97